6 Great Kids Books About Broken Bones and Skeleton Science

 Get ready for 3-dimensional, computer-generated that bring your bones to life!
 The images in this gorgeous book will impress children – and grown-ups, too!
 Thanks to the realistic images, children can see just how strong and supportive the skeleton is.

-As a bonus, this skeleton book comes with an impressive life-size poster!
+As a bonus, this skeleton book comes with an impressive life-size poster.

 Bones: A Science Reading Book for Kids

-This learn-to-read book gives a simple and light-hearted introduction to the amazing skeletal system!
-From questions like “How many bones do humans have?”
-And “Which bone is the biggest?”, kids will be intrigued by all the cool things bones do.
+From questions like “How many bones do humans have?” to “Which bone is the biggest?” kids will be intrigued by all the cool things bones do.